shyama7004/OpenCV-Personal-Documentation/CMake/Chapter-6.md

 cmake_minimum_required(VERSION 3.10)
 project(ConditionalCompilation)

-# Define options to enable/disable features
+#Define options to enable / disable features
 option(USE_FEATURE_A "Enable Feature A" ON) option(USE_FEATURE_B "Enable Feature B" OFF)

-# Add the main executable
+#Add the main executable
 add_executable(main src/main.cpp)

-# Conditionally compile featureA.cpp if USE_FEATURE_A is ON
+#Conditionally compile featureA.cpp if USE_FEATURE_A is ON
 if(USE_FEATURE_A)
     target_compile_definitions(main PRIVATE USE_FEATURE_A)
     target_sources(main PRIVATE src/featureA.cpp)
 endif()

-# Conditionally compile featureB.cpp if USE_FEATURE_B is ON
+#Conditionally compile featureB.cpp if USE_FEATURE_B is ON
 if(USE_FEATURE_B)
     target_compile_definitions(main PRIVATE USE_FEATURE_B)
     target_sources(main PRIVATE src/featureB.cpp)